 - 1. Insert the DIMM module vertically and press down into its slot until it snaps into place.
 Pay attention to the alignment notch at the bottom of the module to avoid installing incorrectly (see Figure 5-4).
-Insert the desired number of DIMMs into the memory slots, beginning with DIMM #1A and DIMM #2A, then DIMM #3A and DIMM #4A, etc. (see Table 5-1 on page 38 for 16-DIMM placement).
-Always spread DIMMs across all banks for each CPU.
+Insert the desired number of DIMMs into the memory slots, beginning with DIMM #1A and DIMM #2A, then DIMM #3A and DIMM #4A, etc. (see Table 5-1 on page 38 for DIMM placement with single-CPU serverboards).
+Always spread DIMMs across all applicable banks for each CPU.
 Gently press down on the DIMM module until it snaps into place in the slot.
 Repeat for all modules. - 2.
-Install to slots CPU1/DIMM1A, CPU1/DIMM2A, CPU1/DIMM3A and CPU1/DIMM4A, etc. Always install in groups of four and in the numerical order of the DIMM slots.
-See support information below. - 3.
+When working with a dual-CPU serverboard and 8 or 16 DIMMs, install in slots CPU1/DIMM1A, CPU1/DIMM2A, CPU1/DIMM3A and CPU1/DIMM4A, etc. Always install in groups of four and in the numerical order of the DIMM slots.
+See Table 5-2 on page 39 for DIMM support configuration information. - 3.
 Gently press down on the memory module until it snaps into place. - 4.
-With four CPUs installed, repeat step 2 to populate each of the four CPU DIMM slots.
+Repeat the installation steps to populate each of the applicable CPU DIMM slots.
 See Table 5-2 on page 39 for 32-DIMM application on a serverboard.

-For the most efficient operation, always install four or eight DIMMs to support each CPU.
+For the most efficient operation, always install an even number and equal amount of DIMMs to support each CPU.